-7.6 Individual and Family Directed Services Documentation
+7.6 Individual/Family Directed Services Documentation

-A beneficiary or their legal guardian who elects to direct their own services are required to have the individual workers document services following the above referenced criteria.
+Beneficiaries or their legal guardians who elect to direct their own services are required to have the individual workers document services following the above referenced criteria.

 For a beneficiary who elects the Employer of Record Model, the documentation is stored in the beneficiary's or family's home.
 If the beneficiary or their family decide to stop self-directing services under the Employer of Record Model, all documentation is returned to the PIHP.
 For a beneficiary electing the Agency With Choice Model, the documentation is stored as directed by the Agency With Choice.